onza/deploy/readme.md

 #### :bangbang: Be careful with the path to the remote server

-The script syncs the local directory with the --delete --force command, thereby deleting any other existing content.
-If you only want to deploy the changes then delete ```--delete --force```.
+The script syncs the local project with ```--delete --force``` and deletes any inconsistent files and directories on the remote server.
+If you only want to deploy the changes then delete ```--delete --force``` from the script.

 ### Dependency